tearsbear/pyexcelsync/README.md

 Then imagine there is a lot of source file 😭
 ![This is a alt text.](https://i.imgur.com/ZbLXPfC.png "This is a sample image.")
 ![This is a alt text.](https://i.imgur.com/Ba6nbVV.png "This is a sample image.")
-That's why we need a tool to make our work easier!
+That's why we need a tool to make our work easier! <br />
 Using **PyExcelSync** will automatically read the values of each files,
 ![This is a alt text.](https://i.imgur.com/4iqqxVq.png "This is a sample image.")
 Then it will add the result to new column, next to **SourceName**